-Although D.21-08-006 does not require CAEATFA to report on the new metrics until the start of the new budget period in July 2022, CAEATFA has begun reporting on many of these metrics on an earlier timeline.
-For example, this report and the monthly data summaries for GoGreen Home now contain median loan size, median interest rates, and expanded reporting on geographic distribution of loans and non-energy benefits for borrowers.
-Some of the requested new reporting measures require resource dedication and establishment of new processes before they can be implemented.
-To report on energy savings, CAEATFA worked with a technical consultant to create deemed savings estimates and published the first version of the GoGreen Home Deemed Energy Savings Report, covering GoGreen Home activity from 2016 through 2021, in April 2022; a second report covering savings from 2016 through June 2022 was posted in September.
-To report on ethnicity and socioeconomic data, CAEATFA will institute a post-project survey and collect this data on a voluntary basis from participants.
+Although D.21-08-006 did not require CAEATFA to report on the new metrics until July 2022, CAEATFA began reporting on many of these metrics on an earlier timeline.
+Some of the requested new reporting measures have required resource dedication and establishment of new processes before they could be implemented.
+To report on energy savings, for example, CAEATFA worked with a technical consultant to create deemed savings estimates and published the first version of the GoGreen Home Deemed Energy Savings Report, covering GoGreen Home activity from 2016 to 2021, in April 2022; a second report covering savings from 2016 through June 2022 was posted in September.
+To report on ethnicity and socioeconomic data, CAEATFA will institute a post-project survey and collect this data on a voluntary basis from participants; this data is anticipated to be included in the first quarterly report of 2023.

-These and other newly required metrics will be added to quarterly reports and in standalone documents on a rolling basis as CAEATFA establishes the operational changes necessary to report the data.
 Please see Appendix 9 for a detailed breakdown of reporting requirements and CAEATFA's compliance status.

-Executive Summary - Q3 2022
+Executive Summary - Q4 2022